Jovisa/loan-calculator/README.md

 <br>

 #### 2. Full Response (Calculation completed)
-Returned once the loan calculation has finished.
+- Returned once the loan calculation has finished.
+- Cache: response is cached with 10 minutes lifespan

 ```json
 {